vmesel/vmesel.github.io/_posts/2025-01-29-failed-open-source-startup.md

+---
+published: false
-# Reflections on a failed Open Source Startup
+title: Reflections on a failed Open Source Startup
+layout: post
+tags: [open source, startups]
+categories: [open source, startups]
+permalink: failured-open-source-startup
+thumbnail:
+---

 Open source startups are not a new concept: free and open source software have been around since the 90s and have been improving frequently on quality and delivery.